 The site offers enormous potential, as it is centrally located to all of our primary program and most recreation spaces, is already used for the lodging of our guests, and would resolve the extensive maintenance needs of the three outdated lodges.
 Further, a newly designed lodge could address parking, other issues with existing lodges.

-In November of 2019 the Board concluded that the site is an underutilized asset of campus and approved a survey of the property.
+In November of 2019 Montreat Conference Center's Board of Directors concluded that the site is an underutilized asset of campus and approved a survey of the property.
 Staff began a search for expertise to help imagine what a new lodge for the conference center would look like, what it would cost, and what it could deliver in hospitality and program.

 An architectural firm, Samsel Architects, was identified and engaged by vote of the Board at their March 2020 meeting.
 Work began on a conceptual design for this project, and by November of 2020, a new conceptual design proposed replacing those three lodges with a single new, larger lodge.